65536william/docspring-documentation/docs/guides/web-forms/index.md

 ### Hidden Fields

-You can also hide some fields on the form by passing `hidden_fields` as a list of comma-separated field names.
+You can also hide certain fields on the form by passing `hidden_fields` as a list of comma-separated field names.

 `?hidden_fields=<field_1>,<field_2>,...`